 The no smiling icebreaker sounds like exactly what it is.
 It may be a throwback to childhood games, but it really eases the tension in a meeting that may feel too stiff or controlled.

 Tell everyone on the video conference to try not to smile for 60 seconds.
 Then start telling jokes and see who cracks first.
 You may even get laughs for how NOT funny you are.

-This icebreaker is a great way to get to know team members who are in remote offices or work from home.
-Instead of asking fun facts or answering questions, this icebreaker gives someone the opportunity to show more about themselves instead of telling.
+This icebreaker is a great way to get to know team members in remote offices or who work from home.
+Instead of asking fun facts or answering questions, this icebreaker gives team members the opportunity to show more about themselves instead of telling.
 Ask participants to: